Atlanta Boy Choir

 The Atlanta Boy Choir is a choral group for boys and men in Atlanta, Georgia.
-The choirin its present form was founded in 1959 by Maestro Fletcher Wolfe and his wife Roberta Kahne Wolfe.
+Originally founded in 1949 as an extracurricular program of the Atlanta Public Schools, the choir in its present form was incorporated in 1959 by Maestro Fletcher Wolfe and his wife Roberta Kahne Wolfe.
 The choir performs across North America and Europe.

 The choir sang for Pope John Paul II at the Vatican City five times.
-In 2006, the choir returned to Italy where it performed for Pope Benedict XVI in the Sistine Chapel of St. Peter's Basilica.
-In 1966, the choir first performed at Carnegie Hall.
-In 1989, the choir won a Grammy Award for its performance and recording of Britten’s [War Requiem] with the Atlanta Symphony Orchestra.
+In 2006, the choir returned to Italy where it performed for Pope Benedict XVI in St. Peter's Basilica.
+In 1966, the choir first performed at Carnegie Hall. in 1981, the choir was nominated for a Grammy Award for Carmina Burana, then was nominated again and won a Grammy Award in 1986 for its performance and recording of Britten’s [War Requiem] with the Atlanta Symphony Orchestra.
 The choir has performed on television and radio, and participated in solos and backups on various recordings such as The Power & The Majesty: Essential Choral Classics (1995) with conductor Robert Shaw and Classics for All Seasons (1994) with various composers/conductors.
 In 2009, the choir sang at Vienna's Musikverein during the International Haydn Festival commemorating the 200th anniversary of the death of Austrian composer Joseph Haydn.
 In 2016, the choir sang in Marvel's Captain America: Civil War film.

-Other places where the choir has performed include St. Peter's Basilica in Rome, the White House in Washington, DC, St. Paul's Cathedraland Westminster Abbey in London, Notre Dame Cathedral in Paris, the Kennedy Center in Washington DC, and the Great Hall of the Philharmonic in St. Petersburg.
+Other places where the choir has performed include St. Peter's Basilica in Rome, the White House in Washington, DC, St. Paul's Cathedral and Westminster Abbey in London, Notre Dame Cathedral in Paris, the Kennedy Center in Washington DC, and the Great Hall of the Philharmonic in St. Petersburg.

 History

 The Atlanta Boy Choir was founded as part of the music program for the Atlanta City School System in 1946.
-That early boy choir gave annual concerts locally and was composed of boys with unchanged voices.
-In 1953, another boy choir, known as the Atlanta Boy Choir was founded by George Crawford.
+That early boy choir briefly gave annual concerts locally and was composed of boys with unchanged voices.
+In 1953, a more active Atlanta Boy Choir was re-founded by George Crawford.
 That choir met at a local church.
 When Mr. Crawford relocated to Alabama, parents of the members of that early choir formed a new choir and chose Fletcher Wolfe as the founding director.
 That choir was legally incorporated as the Atlanta Boy Choir, Inc., in November 1959.